 Location: Multiple access points: Auditorium Shores (700 W Riverside Dr), Festival Beach, Red Bud Isle

-Good to know: bank fishing, largemouth bass, urban lake, hike-and-bike trail access, no motors.
+Good to know: bank fishing, largemouth bass, urban lake, no motors.

 Parent tip: The hike-and-bike trail gives you miles of bank access — walk east from Auditorium Shores toward Festival Beach to find quieter spots away from the crowds.